How Women's EURO qualifying stands

 - Poland will clinch at least second place with a win against Spain

-- Czech Republic will finish second if they pick up more points against Moldova than Poland manage against Spain (the Czech Republic need a win to still have a chance of being a best runner-up as it stands)
+- Czech Republic will finish second if they pick up more points against Moldova than Poland manage against Spain (the Czechs need a win to still have a chance of being a best runner-up as it stands)

 Group E